KabirSamsi/KabirSamsi/README.md

 You can always reach me at <a href="mailto:samsikabir@gmail.com" target="_blank">samsikabir@gmail.com</a> or <a href="mailto:kas499@cornell.edu" target="_blank">kas499@cornell.edu</a>!
 Also feel free stop by my <a href="https://www.linkedin.com/in/kabir-samsi/" target="_blank">LinkedIn</a>.

-You can also learn a bit more about me at my website <a href="https://kabirsamsi.com" target="_blank">kabirsamsi.com</a> (still under development, but stay posted!)
+You can also learn a bit more about me at my website <a href="https://kabirsamsi.com" target="_blank">kabirsamsi.com</a>, and check out my <a href="https://kabirsamsi.com/resume-2024.pdf">resume</a> here.

 ## Main Skills & Interests 💡
 - Programming Languages & Interpreter Design